Contest Design with Threshold Objectives: Introduction

 On the technical side, our work on rank-order allocation builds upon the equilibrium characterization of Moldovanu and Sela~\cite{moldovanu2001optimal}.
 As in the prior work, the \textit{single-crossing} property (Definition~\ref{def:singleCrossing}) and properties of order statistics are useful for the characterization of the optimal rank-order allocation contest.
-For general contests, we build upon the work on revenue optimal auction design by Myerson~\cite{myerson1981optimal} and on the implementability of auctions by Matthews~\cite{matthews1984implementability}.
-Matthews~\cite{matthews1984implementability} characterizes which expected allocation functions can be implemented by some allocation function, and therefore allows us to focus on expected allocation functions instead of allocation functions.
-Previous works in general contest design, such as the work of Chawla~et~al.~\cite{chawla2019optimal}, did not require the result of Matthews~\cite{matthews1984implementability} because, unlike in our model, their objective functions were linear in the expected allocation.
+For general all-pay contests, we build upon the work on revenue optimal auction design by Myerson~\cite{myerson1981optimal} and on the implementability of auctions by Matthews~\cite{matthews1984implementability}.
+Matthews~\cite{matthews1984implementability} characterizes which interim allocation functions can be implemented by some allocation function, and therefore allows us to focus on interim allocation functions instead of allocation functions.
+Previous works in general contest design, such as the work of Chawla et al.~\cite{chawla2019optimal}, did not require the result of Matthews~\cite{matthews1984implementability} because, unlike in our model, their objective functions were linear in the interim allocation.

 There have also been several studies in the complete information settings (e.g.,~\cite{baye1996all,barut1998symmetric}).
-We point the readers to the book by Vojnovic~\cite{vojnovic2015contest}, particularly Chapter~3, for a survey on contest theory.
+We point the readers to the book by Vojnovic~\cite{vojnovic2015contest}, particularly Chapter~3, for a survey on related topics.